1Pete3/MERN-Stack-Greg-Lim/README.md

 <strong>N</strong> - Node<br />
 <br />
 So it is important that you are familiar with each of these technologies as well as HTML,CSS, and JavaScript before purchasing/reading this book.

+<h2>Getting Started</h2>
+This book uses ES modules syntax whereas in my code, I will be using CommonJS modules.
+More information on the differences can be found here <a href ="https://blog.logrocket.com/commonjs-vs-es-modules-node-js/">CommonJs vs. ES Modules</a>

 <h2>Packages</h2>
 There are several packages used in this project they are listed below